gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 -   Combine TIFF files into a PDF file
 -   Create an optimized copy of the PDF

+---

+!!!
+Note ""
+    As an alternative to PDF programs like Acrobat and Foxit, you might also consider using online PDF tools like [ilovepdf](https://www.ilovepdf.com/) or [smallpdf](https://smallpdf.com/).
+Some Digital Archive users have gotten excellent results with the free versions of these services.

 ## Combine TIFF files into a PDF file
 The easiest way to combine TIFF files into a PDF is to select all the files in Windows Explorer and then right-click to bring up the menu item `Combine files in Acrobat` or `Combine files in Foxit`.
 On Windows 11 you may need to